// N5Factory can make N5Readers and N5Writers

 Readers and writers

-In fact, it is possible to read with N5Writer
+In fact, it is possible to read with N5Writers since every N5Writer is also an N5Reader, so from now on we’ll just be using the n5Writer.

 We use the the N5 storage format for the rest of the tutorial, but it will work just as well over either an HDF5 file or Zarr container.